Asylum seekers and refugees from Ukraine

-If you are over the age of 15, you will be examined via an X-ray of your lungs.
-If you are under the age of 15, a blood sample will be taken from you instead.
-Children under 6 months do not need to be tested for tuberculosis.
-All treatment for tuberculosis is free of charge.
+If you are over the age of 10, you will be examined via an X-ray of the lungs.
+If you are under the age of 10, an assessment will be made by health personnel.
+Read more about the tuberculosis examination of children (PDF).

 All vaccination is voluntary in Norway.
 Everyone over the age of 15 will be offered a coronavirus vaccine after arriving (fhi.no) in Norway.

 If you are an adult and have not had measles or rubella and have not been vaccinated against these diseases either, you will be offered a vaccine against measles, mumps and rubella no later than one year after your arrival.
 The same applies to the vaccine against polio.

 To prevent outbreaks of disease where people live close together, you and your children will be offered a vaccine against measles and COVID-19.
 You will receive this offer within the first few days after arriving at a reception centre.
 You can choose whether you or your child wish to accept the offer.

 Medical examination three months after arrival in Norway

 Three months after you arrive in Norway, you as an asylum seeker or refugee will be offered a medical examination.
 It is usually a nurse who examines you.

 If you need more healthcare, you will get an appointment with a doctor.